bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

   <tr>
     <td>
       <p class="name">asyncBroadcastPushNotification</p>
       <div class="description">this field determines if the API call to create an immediate (i.e. not future-dated) broadcast push notification is asynchronous or not.
-If omitted, the API call is synchronous, i.e. the API call blocks until notifications have been sent to all subscribers.
+If omitted, the API call is synchronous, i.e. the API call blocks until all subscribers have been processed.
 If set, valid values and corresponding behaviors are
         <ul>
           <li>true - async without callback</li>
           <li>false - sync </li>